rwpogge/modsView/README.md

 ### Version 3

-Experimental and unstable alpha version, **not for general use yet**, that replaces the no longer supported `pyds9` with SAMP interaction with ds9 using `astropy.samp`.
+Stable release that uses SAMP to interface with SAOImage ds9, replacing v2 which used pyds9 which is no longer maintained.
+Using SAMP also eliminates using xpa which often had problems with recent macOS systems.
+Our SAMP implementation uses astropy.samp

 <dl>
  <dt>Version 3.0.2 (2025 Feb 6) - SAMP version</dt>
  <dd>Replaces the pyds9 which was archived in 2024 Jan and no longer supported
  with code to perform all ds9 interaction using the SAMP interface, implemented using the astropy.samp package.
-This is the first beta release: all functions are present and it passed my basic tests.
+This is the first release: all functions are present and it passed all basic tests.
 Added one new feature: after guide star selection you have the option of saving a copy of an acquisition file with the selected guide star, name is oldACQ_new.acq, adding _new.
 (3.0.0 and 3.0.1 were never released).</dd>